 While you might think a school is a school, I’ve definitely

 learnt learned that’s not the case when comparing across the pond.
 And, yes, that strikethrough is there because it represents how British people spell the word, as opposed to American.
+Also, there are quite a few differences between the way teachers are hired so if you’re looking to teach in the uk then you might want to look into what qualifications you need in order to get a teaching job here.
+It’s not just different for the kids but also for the teachers!
 That’s just the surface of the differences between British vs American schools, Sunny friends.
 Take a look…

 British vs American Schools- Who has more Class?

 When Americans belt out Alice Cooper’s ‘School’s out for summer!’, they really have a reason to celebrate.
 In America, schools generally give students around 10-12 weeks of vacation.
 They can release students anywhere from the end of May to mid August, or mid-June to the beginning of September.
 British schools are quite different.
 They generally end their academic year in mid-July and begin the first week of September.
 This gives students about 6 weeks of a summer holiday.

 However, British students receive much more time away from school during the academic year, in comparison to American students.
 Nearly all British schools have a half-term, one week break in October, February and May.
 They also receive at least two weeks holiday over both Christmas and Easter holidays.

 British vs American Schools- Off to Gryffindor